0xDBFB7/scientific_standards/README.md

 <hr>

 ##### Note that I am about to be very mean and pick on a number of individual experiments, but only for purely epistemological reasons; I hope the authors can forgive me, as I have no doubt as to the quality of the results and the competence of the researchers.
-An outsider is always bound to find things to
+An outsider is always bound to find nonsense to point out!

 Let us consider the following positively terrific paper by Cabrini et al (2006), *Evaluation of seven new electronic mosquito repellers*.